wright-group/WrightTools/docs/collection.rst

    >>> calibration.parent
    <WrightTools.Collection 'results'>

-In sumarry, we have created a wt5 file with the following structure:
+In summary, we have created a wt5 file with the following structure:

 .. code-block:: bash